 Indiana University in 2012.
 He was among Elder’s first doctoral candidates

 Elder’s first graduate student was Karl Alexander (in the late 60s).
 Elder directed his MA thesis and served on his dissertation committee.
 Karl’s dissertation focused on a longitudinal study of the transition from high school into young adulthood (directed by the late Bruce Eckland).
 This life course perspective carried over to his collaboration with Doris Entwisle on a longitudinal study of Baltimore children from grade school up to young adulthood.
 Drawing upon this career-long project with Doris Entwisle and Linda Olson, Karl (now the John Dewey Emeritus Professor of Sociology at Johns Hopkins University) saw their book (The Long Shadow, 2014) selected for the prestigious Grawemeyer Award in Education in 2016.

 Since 1973, Elder has served as dissertation chair/mentor/preceptor to a total of 63 predoctoral and postdoctoral fellows, along with his role on many MA thesis and dissertation committees.
 He has also served on numerous undergraduate Honors and research projects.
-Elder encourages and enlightens in an engaging manner not only those already in the social/behavioral sciences, but also those considering a specialty in the area and those who have questions about study of the life course.
 Looking at the list of names and current positions (2014) of scholars he has mentored at UNC-Chapel Hill and Cornell provides a good idea of his impact across the social and behavioral sciences.

 Elder’s Pre-Docs & Post-Docs

 Over the years Elder has been asked about all the trainees who have been members of the life course program.
 The attached list represents our most complete record of the participants from one to four years and their status as of December 2017.